 There’s no great mystery to why I don’t want children.
 I just don’t.

 Like a lot of people that don’t want or have children, I do fear being lonely and unsupported as I get old (and I’m going to be extra lonely if I never meet a partner).
+And there’s sure as hell a lot to dread about ageing.
 But wanting a future carer is not a good reason to have children.

 I don’t understand people’s obsession with sex